LevinJ/CNN_LSTM_CTC_Tensorflow/README.md

 Below improvements are made:
 1. correct the time step direction
-Previously the time step direction is channle, which is incorrect.
+Previously the time step direction is channel, which is incorrect.
 Now it has been corrected to the width direction. see [here](https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow/issues/8) for more discussion on this issue.
-2. optimize trainig scripts
+2. optimize training scripts
 Previously all training images are loaded into memroy, now a simple image generator is used to generate training batch.
-3. metrics implemetation
+3. metrics implementation
 implement the character and word accuracy in tensorflow.

 ## Dataset